ccmlab-ubc/lab-manual/organizing-project-code.md

 # Organizing project code

+Please be aware that the following set of recommendations is subject to change.

-The following practices were adopted from Patrick Mineault's great book [Good Research Code](https://goodresearch.dev/).
+These practices were adopted from Patrick Mineault's great book [Good Research Code](https://goodresearch.dev/).
 I've added a few minor details and assume you are interfacing with GitHub through git commands in the Terminal (see [Resources](resources) page).
 When starting a new project, follow these steps to keep your project organized:

 ## Step 1: Import a simple project template.
 From the Terminal, go to your local GitHub directory (it may just be the directory labeled 'GitHub', as it is on my computer) and import the CCM Lab's cookiecutter project skeleton.
 For example: